 Accurate records of services provided and clients served are critical to HRSA's implementation of the RWHAP legislation and fulfillment of responsibilities in the administration of grant funds.
-As such, HRSA requires the reporting of medical information at the client level of service using a unique identifier, the collection of data for funded services, and the transmission of data electronically through the RSR.
+As such, HRSA requires recipients to report medical information at the client level of service using a unique identifier, collect data for funded services, and transmit data electronically through the RSR.